Noor-Khan/vuechatgpt/README.md

 # vuechatgpt

 This template should help get you started developing with Vue 3 in Vite.
+It's clone of Chat GPT app using Vue3, Vite, and TailwindCSS

 ## Recommended IDE Setup